Hesperian Health Guides

 How to use:

-For treating poisoning, give 50 g as soon as possible after poisoning with a full glass of water.
-Then give 25 g every 4-6 hours for 24 hours.
+For treating poisoning, give 50 g by mouth as soon as possible with a full glass of water.
+Then give 25 g every 4 to 6 hours for 24 hours.

 Important

-Do not give activated charcoal if the person has swallowed fuel, kerosene, lighter fluid or other
+Do not give activated charcoal if the person has swallowed fuel, kerosene, lighter fluid, or other petroleum products.

 Side effects